 How people progress through your sequence

-Typically, your potential customers will progress through your sequence campaign, seeing the first video ad of your sequence, then moving on to your second step and its video ad, and so on until your sequence is complete.
+Typically, your potential customers will progress through your sequence campaign, seeing the first video ad of your sequence, then the video ad for the next step based on the previous impression or interaction with the first step and continuing until the sequence is complete.